U3D Reader

 A3DAsmModelFileLoadFromFile("path/to/file.u3d", &sReadParam, &pModelFile);

-See Simple Load and Export for more about loading model files.
+See Simple Load and Export for general information about loading model files.

 Assembly